rokandic/newsletter-sign-up-with-success-message/README.md

 I spent some time to figure out how to define and work with event types in TypeScript.
 I tried to avoid using "any" whenever possible and did my best to properly define types and learn more about TypeScript.

-Since I am also a React beginner, I also experimented with how to structure components and tried to make the best use of states.
+Since I also just started using React, I also experimented with how to structure components and tried to make the best use of states.
 Though I decided to handle form submission in the main parent component, I am still learning about which component is the best place to handle different events.

 ### Continued development